neyrinckaudio/docs-vcpro/docs/troubleshooting.md

 <a id="ethernet-led"></a>

 ##### Ethernet LED Indicator
-Ethernet control surfaces have an LED indicator on the rear panel next to the ethernet cable jack.
-This LED indicates if an ethernet connection is active.
+Ethernet control surfaces have an LED indicator on the rear panel next to the Ethernet cable jack.
+This LED indicates if an Ethernet connection is active.

-* Check the rear panel of your control surface to make sure an ethernet cable is connected.
+* Check the rear panel of your control surface to make sure an Ethernet cable is connected.
-* Check the rear panel of your control surface to make sure the LED indicator at the ethernet connector indicates activity.
+* Check the rear panel of your control surface to make sure the LED indicator at the Ethernet connector indicates activity.
 If the LED does not indicate activity, then there are several possible probelms:
-    * The ethernet cable is faulty.
+    * The Ethernet cable is faulty.
 Try using a different cable.
-    * The ethernet cable is not connected at both ends.
+    * The Ethernet cable is not connected at both ends.
     * The control surface hardware has an issue.

 ##### The Add Ethernet Device...
 Window Does Not Show The Surface